Turkish bank charged with evading US sanctions on Iran

+In a release, U.S. Attorney Geoffrey S. Berman said senior bank officials designed and carried out the scheme to move billions of dollars of Iranian oil revenue illegally.

+According to the indictment, Halkbank illegally moved about $20 billion worth of otherwise restricted Iranian funds.
+It said the bank let Iranian oil and gas money be used to buy gold that was not exported to Iran and let transactions fraudulently designed to appear to be purchases of food and medicine by Iranian customers proceed, qualifying those funds for a “humanitarian exception” allowed under the sanctions.

-He says the crimes were supported and protected by high-ranking Turkish government officials.
-Berman says some of them received millions of dollars in bribes to promote and protect the scheme.
+Berman said the crimes were supported and protected by high-ranking Turkish government officials who received millions of dollars in bribes to promote and protect the scheme.

 Assistant Attorney General for National Security John C. Demers called the crimes one of the most serious Iran sanctions violations his office has seen.